MAC-Nelly/Espanso/README.md

 - **Word boundaries**: Expansions require word separators to trigger
 - **Application compatibility**: Some secure applications may block text injection
 - **Timing**: Try typing slower if expansions aren't triggering

-## 🤝 Contributing

-Feel free to suggest improvements or report issues!
-Common additions:
-- New emoji shortcuts
-- Industry-specific terminology
-- Additional symbols or special characters

-## 📄 License

-This configuration is free to use and modify for personal or commercial purposes.

 ## 🔗 Resources